 - Does he like you?

 - Are you on the same page, relationship-wise?

 - How do you resolve a conflict?

-It’s easy to hide behind a strict checklist and ignore the fact that you’re scared to open your heart, get to know the men you’re dating, and let them get to know you in the meantime.
-You can reject men who don’t fit everything on your list and save yourself the heartbreak.
+It’s easy to hide behind a strict dating checklist and ignore the fact that you’re scared to open your heart, get to know the men you’re dating, and let them get to know you in the meantime.
+You can reject why men pull away who don’t fit everything on your list and save yourself the heartbreak.
 But, are you?